 Stages are the backbone of any customer journey map.
 And this is what you start building your journey map from right after creating a customer persona.
 However, a customer journey is usually more like a flow than a staircase — it may not always be that obvious how to divide it into particular journey map stages.

-Let’s take a look at a few ways to define your customer journeys map stages and map them out on your CJM.
+Let’s take a look at a few ways to define your customer journeys stages and map them out on your CJM.

 Define the scale

 First off, define the scope of the journey that you will focus on.
 You can either zoom out on the overall journey and go with the universal high-level stages for any product or service: awareness, consideration, preference, action, and loyalty.
 Or you can dig a little deeper and focus on more specific parts of the customer journey.
 This might be the most problematic area of the service that needs to be improved in the first place or the part you know the most about.
-For example, if you have a retail store, you can zoom in on the delivery stage, map it out and see how you can fix or to improve it.
+For example, if you have a retail store, you can zoom in on the delivery stage, map it out and see how you can fix or improve it.

-Group by touchpoints
+Group customer journey stages by touchpoints

 Now that you’ve defined the scope of your journey map, it’s time to identify its stages.
 One way to do it is to take a closer look at the touchpoints that a customer goes through along the way and try to arrange them into groups according to their similarity.